 Advantages of a Decentralized Cloud

-So what are the main advantages of decentralized cloud service vs. private centralized cloud services offered by Amazon, IBM, Dropbox, etc.?
+What are the main advantages of decentralized cloud service vs. private centralized cloud services offered by Amazon, IBM, Dropbox, etc.?

 - Cost reduction due to more efficiency.
 Blockchain storage costs can reduce the price of cloud computing between 50% -100%.
-(Storj VS Amazon S3 vs Microsoft Azure, via Storj Website)

 Decentralized storage will also likely surpass most centralized services in terms of speed.
 Here is a short description of the most promising current projects :

 - IPFS/Filecoin: InterPlanetary File System (IPFS) is a content- addressable; P2P hypermedia distribution protocol designed to create a permanent and decentralized method of storing and sharing files.
 Nodes in the IPFS network form a distributed file system that can be accessed in a variety of ways (for instance via FUSE and over HTTP).
 A local file can be added to the IPFS file system, making it available to the world.
 Files are identified by their hashes and are distributed using a BitTorrent-based protocol.
 Filecoin is the second layer of the project, the digital currency created to incentivize data storage on the IPFS network.

 - Sia: Open-source software & company that provides decentralized cloud storage technology by splitting apart, encrypting and distributing files across a decentralized network.
 Sia does not accept payments from customers but only provides a platform where providers run their own private decentralized cloud.

 - Storj: Company based on Ethereum and P2P protocols that provides secure, private and efficient cloud storage.
 Storj utilizes file-sharding/fragmentation to store data and protect it with end-to-end encryption.

 - Maidsafe: Company that aims to create a new backbone, on which data can be stored, accessed and exchanged.
 The network is made up of all the Upwork Blog post participants who contribute their computing capacity in peer-to-peer fashion.
 Decentralized Applications (dapps) can be built on Maidsafe.

-In summary, decentralized storage projects could benefit individuals and businesses by protecting and securing their personal information at a much lower cost.
+Decentralized storage projects could benefit individuals and businesses by protecting and securing their personal information at a much lower cost.
 Companies such as Siacoin and Storj can easily disrupt the space if they establish partnerships with the industry giants.
 If they manage to do so, Google and Apple could start using their services as back-end platform for storage in order to reduce costs and offer their customers more reliable and consistent uptime.

-However, centralized cloud providers like Dropbox and Amazon, could suffer, see their margins decrease, and even become outdated, overpriced and obsolete if they do not find ways to integrate and evolve with the advances that blockchain technology is bringing to the table.
+However, centralized cloud providers, like Dropbox and Amazon, could see their margins decrease.
+They may even become overpriced and obsolete if they do not find ways to integrate with the advances of blockchain technology.